Hocti/pixi-mc/README.md

 - play sound on designated frame
 - change scene
 - blendmode
+- visible (tick the "Hide Object" in Animate CC's Properties panel)

 ### Remark object:
-I made a "demo/remark.fla" containing some "remark object" in "_remark/" folder (don't change the folder name!), just put them in the timeline and you can get the result.
+I made a "tools/remark.fla" containing some "remark object" in "_remark/" folder (don't change the folder name!), just put them in the timeline and you can get the result.
 - You can set the arguments in instance name.
 - The remark object will hide automatically in the runtime. (just like guide layer's object in Adobe Animate)
 - Most of remark objects will only be active in their first key frame.